thchoudhury/ApiTestingUsingJmeter/README.md

 3. In terminal, run the below command to install Newman-html-reporter
 > npm i -g newman-reporter-html

+## To Run Tests
+#### Using Jmeter
+1. Open Terminal and Go to Desktop and Copy-Paste the below command
+> cd apache-jmeter-5.1.1\apache-jmeter-5.1.1\bin
+2. To run the test in Jmeter, run the below command in Terminal
+>

 ## List of Tested REST APIs